shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We aim to unlock financial freedom for everybody with a completely new blockchain and the greatest fundraising app the world has ever seen.
+Join us as we unlock financial freedom for everybody with a completely new blockchain and the world's largest fundraising project.
+Open source.
+Built in public.

-Everything built in public with nothing to hide.

 https://www.shitcoinsociety.com